 How to join

-You are never too young to join the library.
+You are never too young to join the library and it is completely free to join.
 If you are under the age of eighteen you need the permission of a parent or guardian who must sign the necessary form.
+Read more about membership.

 Parents/guardians are responsible for their children's selections and library materials and services, including use of the library and access to the Internet.